art4711/bmap_find/README.md

 Bitmaps happen to fit perfectly for an application I'm working on, but we've always had a problem to estimate how dense a set will become and when to switch between a sorted array and a bitmap.
-In one application we made up an estimate and then moved it around until all benchmarks agreed.
+In one use case we made up an estimate and then moved it around until all benchmarks agreed.
 The worry is that this is dependent on our particular use case at this time and might not be true later.